ChefCurry91/computational-thinking-assignment/README.md

    * Built a dictionary to count the number of articles per week.
 5. Visualization
    * Created both a histogram (distribution of weekly frequencies) and a bar chart (weekly time series).

-The inventive step here was recognizing that publication dates could be translated into simple numbers, making the problem much easier to solve.
+The key insight was recognizing that publication dates could be translated into simple numbers, making the problem much easier to solve.

 Contents
 * news-articles-analysis.ipynb: main notebook with code and explanations